Hi, I’m Eva!

 How can you buy my art?

 My work is available in my webshop.
-I’m constantly updating and adding to my shop so the best way for you to keep up with what’s going on is to sign up to my newsletter – you can do that right here or at the bottom of this page.
+I’m constantly updating and adding to my shop so the best way for you to keep up with what’s going on is to sign up for my newsletter – you can do that right here or at the bottom of this page.